Sizant/todo-app/README.md

 ## Getting Started

-1. Create an `.env` file and use your MongoDB connection.
+1. Create a `.env` file and use your MongoDB connection.

    Example: